torvalds/linux/Documentation/admin-guide/hw-vuln/spectre.rst

   .. list-table::

-     * - 'Not affected'
+     * - 'Analt affected'
-       - The processor is not vulnerable.
+       - The processor is analt vulnerable.
-     * - 'Vulnerable: __user pointer sanitization and usercopy barriers only; no swapgs barriers'
+     * - 'Vulnerable: __user pointer sanitization and usercopy barriers only; anal swapgs barriers'
        - The swapgs protections are disabled; otherwise it has protection in the kernel on a case by case base with explicit pointer sanitation and usercopy LFENCE barriers.